mattiaspilroth/ot-security-notes/notes/ot-identity-architecture.md

 ---

+### Resilience-Dominant Environments

+In highly isolated OT environments or where safety requirements prohibit dependency on external identity services, local OT identity may play a dominant role, with federation used selectively where feasible.

+This represents an explicit architectural trade-off where availability and safety outweigh the benefits of centralized identity services.

+---

 ## Identity Lifecycle and Termination Risk

 Federated identity enables near-instant revocation of access in the Operational and Privileged Access Planes.